rdegges/rdegges-blog/articles/2009/my-git.md

     any piece of code at their whim.
 -   Allows users to embed snippets of code in their web pages for display on other sites.
--   Has pretty URLs, none of that `?p=155` stuff.
+-   Has pretty URLs, none of that ?p=155 stuff.
 -   Has a wiki system that looks nice and is simple to navigate for users.
 -   Has detailed graphs and statistics for each project.
--   Has some sort of ‘watch' or ‘follow' functionality which allows users to monitor the status of a project over time.
+-   Has some sort of ‘watch’ or ‘follow’ functionality which allows users to monitor the status of a project over time.

 Enter Git. *Git felt like it was designed for me.*